mcqueenjordan/mcqueenjordan.github.io/_thought/read-the-code-and-all-else-will-follow.md

 ---
 layout: thought
-title: "Read the Code and All Else Will Follow"
+title: "Read the code and all else will follow"
 subtitle: ""
 name: "read-the-code-and-all-else-will-follow"
 published_date: "2019-02-20"